HOW IT WORKS

 Details about the Haven Series and how to get in touch with us

-In the 2020 haven combined clubs series we have sought to continue and improve on what we offered in 2019.
+After a rather unusual year in 2020, we have sought for the 2021 Haven Combined Clubs series to continue and improve on what we offered in 2019.
 Our competitors are a broad church and we try to please as many as possible, whether you are sailing a fully kitted out racing machine, or looking to get the best out of your cruiser.

 The 2019 format proved very successful, with 50 boats sailing in the 2 round the cans classes.
-Offshore/coastal racing was also well attended, most notably the brand new cork sand race.
-With that in mind, we have changed very little for 2020, the main thing being a slight increase in racing ‘in the bay’ versus ‘in the river’ racing – which was one of the key pieces of feedback from the October 2019 competitors survey.
+Offshore/coastal racing was also well attended, most notably the brand new Cork Sand race.
+With that in mind, we have changed very little for 2021, the main thing being a slight increase in racing ‘in the bay’ versus ‘in the river’ racing – which was one of the key pieces of feedback from the October 2019 competitors survey.

 Another thing we have to introduce, with great reluctance, is a small entry fee.
 We ran the series free of charge in 2019 knowing we would make a loss, but with the aspiration of attracting a major sponsor for 2020 so the series could stay free.
 Unfortunately we failed to attract one.
 We don’t take the decision to charge for entry lightly but the cost of administering a series for 50+ boats and purchasing prizes does all add up.
 I sincerely hope that nobody will feel that the token fee is disproportionate to what’s on offer, especially compared to the day-to-day costs of owning a boat